antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 	[**Figure 4: t-SNE_Color by Gene **](_static/images/Tsne_cellbroad_colorbygeneCLDN3.png)

 3. Use  the track histology_subtype1 to generate a new t-SNE plot in the 'Adjustable settings' menu.
-It appears that the subgroup which was striking by the color gradient are mostly adenocarcinoma' another gene which emphasizes the observation in the previoius example  is the NR3c1 gene showing an inverse gradient pattern for this subgroup.
+It appears that the subgroup which was striking by the color gradient are mostly adenocarcinoma' another gene which emphasizes the observation in the previous example is the NR3c1 gene showing an inverse gradient pattern for this subgroup.

 	![Figure    5: t-SNE_Color by Gene ](_static/images/Tsne_cellbroad_colorbygeneNR3C1.png "Figure 4: Select  A probeset")